My thoughts are bigger than myself, that I sometimes feel I wasn’t the one who wrote them.

 I learned that people aren’t always what they seem, I learned that some people are just good at pretending, I learned that life isn’t pure…Honesty, integrity, and loyalty are very rare.

 I also learned that for each thing you lose you win something else…I met really beautiful people, unique, smart, and different.
 They worked really hard and struggled too much to be where they are today, they may not be perfect; they still have their insecurities, flaws, and fears but those people worked hard and are still willing to work harder to be the best version of themselves.

 Today I can’t pretend that I’ve reached all of my goals, but at least I started paving the way towards my dreams.
 I’m still scared but I’ve become addicted to that beautiful feeling of fulfillment after I face my fears.
 I still have doubts but I know that I can never be 100% sure of anything.

 Happiness does really exist, in the smiles of little kids that cross your road each day and you don’t notice them, in the pain that a mother feels while delivering a new soul and in the look of a student that is just starting to learn the alphabets.

-Life is full of happiness but we have to keep looking in the same wonder and the same spirit of a child.
-For me I find happiness in nature, when I look at the flowers, when I see the moon smiling at me at night and in the beautiful moments I spend with my family and friends.
+Life is full of happiness but we have to keep looking for the same wonder and the same spirit of a child.
+For me, I find happiness in nature, when I look at the flowers, when I see the moon smiling at me at night and in the beautiful moments I spend with my family and friends.
 Happiness is everywhere; we just need to open our eyes and hearts so we can feel it.